Thomas-Ln/symfony-blog/README.md

  with all privileges on "blog"**
 ```
 sudo mysql
-mysql>CREATE USER 'symfony'@'localhost' IDENTIFIED BY 'password';
+CREATE USER 'symfony'@'localhost' IDENTIFIED BY 'password';
-mysql>GRANT ALL PRIVILEGES ON blog.* TO 'symfony'@'localhost';
+GRANT ALL PRIVILEGES ON blog.* TO 'symfony'@'localhost';
-mysql>FLUSH PRIVILEGES;
+FLUSH PRIVILEGES;
 ```

 **- create database, tables & fake data**